mowings/resume/resume.md

 - Also responsible for development of Rails projects comprising the next generation of Turbosquid's marketplace.
 - Pre-kubernetes designed and implemented an LXC-based CD system using node agents built in Golang, and utilizng S3, Git, Puppet and (later) Ansible for container provisioning.

-### But wait -- there's more
+## Additional Professional Experience
 My career in tech stretches back some years.
-For the sake of brevity, I have include only the last dozen or so.
+For the sake of brevity and relevance, I have include only the last 11 or so.
 I'd be happy to provide more job history on request.

 ## Patents/Publications